SHMITEnZ/fylo-data-storage-component/README.md

 The main layout is made with CSS flexbox
 The floating message was positioned with the position property: absolute in both the desktop and mobile layouts.
-The speach-bubble shape of the desktop layout is created with the ::before pseudo element.
+The speech-bubble shape of the desktop layout is created with the ::before pseudo element.
 Below the code:

 ```css